nirvan840/Dynamic-Neural-Network/README.md

 ---

-Dataset used present as .csv files
+Dataset used present in `Binary Classification-Cat.zip` file as 4 .csv files.